Peabody

 Missouri, United States

-Climate Lobbying Overview: Peabody appears broadly unsupportive of ambitious action on climate change, and continues to support a sustained role for coal in the future energy mix.
+Climate Policy Engagement Overview: Peabody appears broadly unsupportive of ambitious action on climate change, and continues to support a sustained role for coal in the future energy mix.
 Peabody appears to have limited engagement with specific climate policy in 2020-21, but has previously lobbied negatively on policies in Australia and the US.

 Top-line Messaging on Climate Policy: In Peabody’s 2020 ESG Report, published in 2021, the company recognized the causal link between human activity and climate change.
 This represents a shift from Peabody’s previous opposition to the scientific consensus on climate change in 2016.
 Peabody’s 2020 ESG Report and 2020 Statement on Climate Change both suggest that the company does not support urgent action on climate change, emphasizing climate solutions that heavily rely on technologies such as CCS to reduce GHG emissions in order to enable a continued role for coal.